DotNetMauiApps/medi-expert/README.md

 ---

+## English
-## 🇬🇧 PatientCare – Patient Management for General Practitioners
+## PatientCare – Patient Management for General Practitioners

 PatientCare is a modern .NET MAUI application designed for efficient management of personal medical data.
 It is tailored to the daily needs of general practitioners and small medical practices.